Resources

 Consumer Information

-Each institution must annually provide to all enrolled students a notice of the availability of the information that is required to be made available to students under the Family Educational Rights and Privacy Act of 1974 (Family Educational Rights and Privacy Act or “FERPA”), and under the Higher Education Act of 1965 (HEA), as amended by the Higher Education Opportunity Act of 2008 (HEOA).
+Each institution must annually provide to all enrolled students a notice of the availability of the information that is required to be made available to students under the Family Educational Rights and Privacy Act of 1974 (FERPA) and under the Higher Education Act of 1965 (HEA), as amended by the Higher Education Opportunity Act of 2008 (HEOA).
 This information is posted on the UWF Consumer Information - HEOA page.

 Voter Registration Requirements

 State law requires colleges and universities to provide each enrolled student the opportunity to apply to register to vote or to update their voter registration records at least once a year.
-Voter registration information at the University may be obtained at various locations around campus, including the Nautilus Card Office, University Commons, Dean of Students, Registrar, Advising Center or Emerald Coast.
+Voter registration information at the University may be obtained in the Office of Campus Culture and Access or the Student Engagement.

 Voter Registration Information